Home Rowing Machine Reviews 2023

 The 6 resistance levels are provided by a combination of air and magnets and is quiet for a rowing machine that uses air.
 However, the resistance level is selected manually by turning a knob in the central column which means you have to stop rowing if you wish to alter the setting.
 This isn't a deal-breaker for most because you can raise you heart rate by increasing stroke rate anyway - plus it's a myth that the highest resistance levels deliver the best results.

+The console is a big let down in our view.
+You'd expect more from a rowing machine costing this much.
 Yes it displays all the data you would such as time rowed, distance in meters, calories 'burned', time over 500m, number of strokes, and strokes per minute (SPM).

 The LCD screen is large enough to read easily when working out, and it's pretty easy to use.